 - You can add it to certain places of rhythm and arpeggios to create some cool effects.

 - Use all types of delays fro verity such as tape delay, stereo delay, etc.

-RP Delay is easy to use but one of the best delay effect plugin.
+RP Delay is easy to use but one of the best delay effect plugins.

 7. Parallel Processing

-Parallel processing is the key to a professional mix in hip hop and rap genre.
+Parallel processing is the key to a professional mix of hip hop and rap genres.

-In parallel processing, we duplicate the tracks and mix them with the original tracks after applying some cool effects in the duplicated tracks.
-We can go one step further by panning original and duplicate tracks left and right and applying automation in the track.
+In parallel processing, we duplicate the tracks and mix them with the original tracks after applying some cool effects to the duplicated tracks.
+We can go one step further by panning original and duplicate tracks left and right and applying automation to the track.